Athens Hephaestus temple

 Location: Thissio

-It was dedicated to Hephaestus, the ancient god of fire and Athena, goddess of pottery and crafts.
+It was dedicated to Hephaestus, the Olympian god of fire, and Athena, the Olympian goddess of wisdom, strategy and crafts.

-According to the archeologists, the temple was built around 450 B.C. at the western edge of the city, on top of Agoreos Koronos hill, and it is a classic example of Dorian architecture.
+According to archaeologists, the temple was built around 450 BC at the western edge of the city, on top of Agoreos Koronos Hill - a hillock that served as a meeting point for ancient craftsmen.

 Top Tours and activities